Practical information to visit Epidaurus

 Organized tours

 If you are looking for an all-inclusive package, there are day tours available.
 We have found one that allows you to see Mycenae-Nauplia-Epidaurus for a hundred euros per person.
-Be careful, it’s fast but you are accompanied by a French-speaking guide (and transportation from Athens is of course included).
+Be careful, it’s fast but you are accompanied by a English-speaking guide (and transportation from Athens is of course included).
 As well as this day trip Corinth-Mycena-Nauplia-Epidaurus with entrance tickets and transportation from Athens included, as well as an English speaking guide.

 If you want more time and freedom, opt for the visit Nafplio-Epidaurus.
 It’s also cheaper!
 However, guided tours are not included and the tour guide speaks only English (transportation from Athens included).